FOREX-Dollar edges higher as traders await Fed decision

 Elsewhere, the Australian dollar surged to a more than five-month high on Wednesday after inflation data came in hotter than expected, bolstering the case for further rate increases from the Reserve Bank of Australia.

-The U.S. dollar was little changed against its Canadian counterpart CAD=D3 ahead of the Bank of Canada's latest rates decision on Wednesday, buying C$1.337.
+The dollar was little changed against its Canadian counterpart CAD=D3 ahead of the Bank of Canada's latest rates decision at 1500 GMT Wednesday, buying C$1.337.

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Harry Robertson and Rae Wee; Editing by Himani Sarkar and Mark Potter)
+(Reporting by Harry Robertson and Rae Wee; Editing by Himani Sarkar, Mark Potter and Alex Richardson)

 ((harry.robertson@thomsonreuters.com; rae.wee@thomsonreuters.com))